cladico/squeezy/README.md

-Easy Peasy
+Squeezy
 ==========
-This CMS is squeezy!
+easy peasy this cms is squeezy!